 There are so many ways to improve your home, that there are entire magazines devoted to the concept.
 One of the most important upgrades which often gets overlooked is rewiring – because it is out of sight it is often out of mind, and not seen as a priority unless there are obvious electrical issues.
-It is vital that the wiring in your home is up-to-date and in line with Australian Standards to reduce the risk of electrical hazards, fire or shock.
-Rewiring your home generally involves replacing old wiring, powerpoints and switches, investigating the earthing system, and potentially upgrading the main switchboard components.
+It is vital that the wiring in your home is up-to-date and in line with Australian Standards to reduce the risk of electrical hazards, fire, or shock.
+Rewiring your home generally involves replacing old wiring, powerpoints, switches, investigating the earthing system, and potentially upgrading the main switchboard components.

 Rewiring is particularly crucial if you have an old home, as the original wiring may present functioning and safety issues.
 Older homes may also have had DIY electrical work done at some time, and it is quite likely that the wiring is outdated, incorrectly installed, and possibly dangerous.

 Most older homes have only one circuit for all of the power outlets.
 This means that all the appliances are powered from only one point.
 Maybe you have experienced the common issue of a fuse blowing when there are too many appliances being used at the same time – like the heater, the microwave, or the TV?
 If so, you should definitely look into having your home rewired, as this will eliminate power trips by dividing the outlets over multiple circuits, so they don’t get overloaded and blow a fuse.

 It is both unsafe and illegal to conduct your own DIY electrical work – you must always use a licensed professional electrician.
 Before deciding on an electrician, make sure to check the electricians’ credentials carefully.
 They must hold a current license in your state, have up-to-date insurance, and offer a compliance certificate upon completion of the job.

 The cost will vary dramatically depending on a number of factors including: